pulumi/pulumi/docs/design/formats.md

 ### Resource Providers

+In general, the Mu toolset simply performs an in-order walk of the MuGS DAG in order to perform a deployment.
+However, clearly there must be more to this, in order to actually perform mutations in the target environment.

 Some services are simply abstractions.
 They exist solely as convenient ways to create other services, but, at the end of the day, there are no physical manifestations of them.
 Some services, however, correspond to real physical resources that must be consulted or manipulated during the planning and/or application processes.
+These are called *resources*.

 The extensibility mechanism used to define this logic is part of the Mu SDK and is called a *resource provider*.
 Each resource provider is associated with a Mu service type, is written in Go, and provides standard create, read, update, and delete (CRUD) operations, that achieve the desired state changes in an environment.

 Resource providers are dynamically loaded plugins that implement a standard set of interfaces.
 Each resource type in Mu must resolve to a provider, otherwise an error occurs.
 Each plugin can contain multiple resource providers.

-TODO: articulate the interface.
+Please refer to the [resource extensibility design doc](resources.md) for more details on this model.

 ### Graph Queryability